vineet-Y/shl-rec/readme.md

 ---

+Note: Jupyter Python file of all approaches tried to make project stored in notebooks folder.

 ###  Dataset Creation

 Our dataset was created by **crawling the official SHL website**, where each product page represents one assessment.